-Other substances that are irritating – such as perfumes and cold air — can make allergy symptoms worse.
+Other substances that are irritating for some people, such as perfumes and cold air, can make allergy and asthma symptoms worse.

 People who have hay fever all year round are often allergic to dust mites, animal fur and/or mould spores.
 If they have allergy symptoms only during spring, it is usually caused by pollen.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

 Sometimes, the cause of allergy symptoms is obvious, for example, if your child is allergic to a pet.
 Other times, your child’s doctor may need to help you identify what’s causing the allergy.

 The doctor will talk to you and/or your child and ask questions about:

 - the types of plants that grow near your home, school or work

 - if you’ve had exposure to any animals or pets

 - if you / your child feels any better when away from home

 If your child has severe allergic rhinitis, they may need to be referred to a clinical immunology / allergy specialist for further assessment.